How To Extract Text From Picture Text Boxes In Word For Mac

 Yahoo Picture Text

 The first two lines create a TextBlock to hold the word and get the Box property of the current Word object.
-How to insert auto text in word for mac The Box property has height, width, and X and Y axis coordinates.
+The Box property has height, width, and X and Y axis coordinates.
 To extract text from a single picture you’ve added into OneNote, right-click the picture, and click Copy Text from Picture.
 Click where you’d like to paste the copied text, and then press Ctrl+V. On Mac, click Draw Text Box in the Text Box drop-down menu, then click and drag your mouse across the page to create a text box.
 5 Resize your text box if necessary.
 When you click on an image in your document, you get a box on each corner, which will let you resize a picture.
 At the top, in the middle, is a circular arrow, grab this to freely rotate your picture.
 To move the image, hover the mouse over the image until the pointer is the four arrows, you can then click and drag the image anywhere you like.